Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

-There exists an asymptotic approximation of the significance estimate by SARN--MR--$CL_s$(FLR), see Refs. \cite{CMS_Combined,CMS_Paper_2012,Cowan_11}.
-In general, the asymptotic values are reached at a large number of observed events.
-The precision is reportedly good at a wide range of conditions \cite{CMS_Combined}, but it is not clear how strongly it can vary at small or zero number of events in separate channels.
-The asymptotic approximation gives the significance in $\sigma$-units as
+There exists an asymptotic approximation of the significance estimate by SARN--GM--UMR--FLR, see Refs. \cite{CMS_Combined,CMS_Paper_2012,Cowan_11}.
+In general, the asymptotic values are reached at a large number of events.
+The accuracy is good at a wide range of conditions \cite{CMS_Combined}, but it is not clear how strongly it can vary at a small or zero number of events in separate channels.
+The asymptotic approximation gives the significance as

-This approximation allows one to avoid time-consuming subgeneration-based calculations, which are non-feasible for large significances.
-The precision of this asymptotic estimate is not clear in particular situations.
-However, the calculations of the studied test problem indicate that this estimate is very close to that by the explicit calculations by SARN--MR--$CL_s$(FLR).
-Therefore one can use this approximation as quickly calculated replacement of the SARN--MR--$CL_s$(FLR) significance.
+This approximation allows one to avoid time-consuming subgeneration-based calculations, which are unfeasible for large significance.
+The accuracy of this asymptotic estimate is not clear in particular situations.
+In our calculations this value was sometimes greater than the exact significance calculated with the true parameters by RN--GM--MR--CMR--FLR and usually greater than the minimal significance by this method.
+Note that the identical $Q(0)$ is obtained by SARN--GM--UMR--FLR and SARN--GM--CMR--NFLR.
+Removing unimportant characters we will denote this method by ``Asymptotic GM--MR--FLR''.

-Reportedly there exist also asymptotic approximations for SARN--MR--$CL_s$ upper limits \cite{Cowan_11}, but they are not so trivial.
-In addition, they are less important, since we rarely deal with intervals for $\alpha$ smaller than 5\% and extremely large subgenerated statistics is not required (except for the test of coverage which requires the generation of many ``real'' experiments and the subgeneration of many for each).
-Therefore the asymptotic approximations for intervals are not studied in this work.